REST - /v1/batch

 Performance

-💡 Import speeds, especially for large datasets, will drastically improve when using the batching endpoint.
+Import speeds, especially for large datasets, will drastically improve when using the batching endpoint.

 A few points to bear in mind:

-- If you use a vectorizer that improves with GPU support, make sure to enable it if possible, it will drastically improve import.
+- If you use a vectorizer that improves with GPU support, make sure to enable it if possible, as it will drastically improve import.

 - Avoid duplicate vectors for multiple data objects.

-- Handle your errors, if you ignore them, it might lead to significant delays on import.
+- Handle your errors.
+If you ignore them, it might lead to significant delays on import.

-- If import slows down after a particular number of objects (e.g. 2M), check to see if the
+- If your import slows down after a particular number of objects (e.g. 2M), check to see if the

 vectorCacheMaxObjects